jorgschonau/jorgschonau.github.io/methodology.md

 You'll find the R code here: [https://github.com/jorgschonau/finalproject/blob/master/TextAnalysis](https://github.com/jorgschonau/finalproject/blob/master/TextAnalysis)

 ## What are actually sentiments?
 Sentiment detection (or sentiment analysis) is a sub area of text mining and refers to the automatic evaluation of texts with the objective of detecting whether opinions/ feelings expressed within a text are positive or negative.
-Even though sentiment is often framed as binary distinction (so positive vs. negative), it can be more fine grained.
+Even though sentiment is often framed as binary distinction (so positive vs. negative), it can be also more fine grained.
 For example it is also possible to try and identify the specific emotions within a text (for example fear, joy, trust or sadness).

 Some examples of applications for sentiment analysis include: